espanso/hub/packages/github-emojis-latest/1.0.0/README.md

-# We deveopers love GitHub Emojis!
+# We developers love GitHub Emojis!

 All emojis supported by GitHub can be found here: [comprehensive list](https://api.github.com/emojis).
 This package is automatically generate by a home-brewed Bash script.
 It's accurate and synchronized with official GitHub emoji list.